quintype/malibu/tutorial/creating-a-page.md

 nav_order: 02
 ---

-In this chapter, we will add a new page to our Malibu app.
+ At times, we might need to add a custom page apart from the default pages provided by the malibu app.
+A custom page can have its own logic of fetching respective data and to render a separate UI.
+In this chapter, we will add a new custom page to our Malibu app.

 ## Building a custom page